dotnet-websharper/charting/README.md

 # WebSharper.Charting
 WebSharper.Charting is a library for creating and rendering client-side charts in the browser.
-The library is primarily meant for use on the client and implements a renderer to do that, but one could quite easily add different rendering engines that run on desktop.
+The library is primarily meant for use on the client and by default comes with a client-side renderer implementation, but one could quite easily add different rendering engines.

 ## Design
 The two main building blocks of the library are the charts themselves and the renderers.
-The idea is to fully separate the model form the view.
-A chart only specifies it's data-source and defines some properties (only which make sense) for each chart.
-There is a clear distinction between live and static charts.
-Static ones show a non-changing set of data while live ones depend on streams and are thus very convenient to display live data on.
+A chart only specifies its data-source and defines some properties (only which make sense) for each chart.
+There is a clear distinction between live and static charts: static ones show a non-changing set of data while live ones depend on streams and are thus very convenient to display live data with.

 There is currently one renderer implementation, which uses [Chart.js][1] with our `ChartJs` bindings.
 Because of that the current chart types are limited to those that can be rendered by [Chart.js][1] but the API is easily extensible with new ones.

-The API was designed to try to stay as close as possible to [FSharp.Charting][2] so that people who used that wouldn't have to learn a whole new way of doing things.
+The API was designed to try to stay as close to [FSharp.Charting][2] as possible so that people who used that wouldn't have to learn a whole new way of doing things.
 With that said, since we don't roll our own rendering implementation but leverage [Chart.js][1] by default instead, we had to align some parts to how the library expects to be handed the data.
-Because of this we cannot render accurate *point data* like [FSharp.Charting][2] can — we need explicit string labels on the *x* axis — but instead we can show some fancy animated charts.
+Because of this we cannot render accurate arbitrary *point data* like [FSharp.Charting][2] can — we need explicit string labels on the *x* axis — but in turn we can show some fancy animated charts.

-Chart configurations are immutable in a sense that if you change the chart through it's public interface you get a different one, but they are mutable in there data-sets.
+Chart configurations are immutable in a sense that if you change the chart through it's public interface you get a new copy of it, but they are mutable in their data-sets.
 It's very common to want to change the data of the chart after it has been rendered without having to create a new chart so therefor there are methods for modifying the data.
 Do note though, that these modifications do not affect the initial-data, they are only present as update events, so that